 So let’s say that your DJ set is in full swing.
 You’ve started out well, playing a few tried and tested mixes, blending a handful of tracks that you know inside out.
 Everything is good!
 But then you notice that the track you’re currently playing is not actually not going down as well on the dancefloor as you’d hoped.

 The idea of rekordKrate is that you’d reach over for your iOS device and use the search box at the top of the app to quickly find the track you’re currently playing.
-(At the moment, the search box works best for one word searching and it includes Artist, Title and Genre in the search.
-The next version of the app will improve the search functionality.)
+(At the moment, the search box works best for one-word searching and it includes Artist, Title and Genre in the search.
+The next version of the app will improve search functionality.)

 The current track page results can be displayed in the original playlist order or sorted by Track, Artist, Genre or a combination of key and BPM.